Project case study

 A --> E[Improves consistency]

-The software can improve structure and consistency, but risk ownership remains with the appropriate human reviewer, safety officer, project owner, or governance process.
+The software can improve structure, consistency, and auditability, but risk ownership remains with the appropriate human reviewer, safety officer, project owner, or governance process.

 Current Scope

-The uploaded project represents an QDS rather than a polished commercial product.
+The current project should be understood as a working internal tool rather than a polished commercial product.

-The current scope appears focused on the core information model and basic web application structure.
-It is used by a limited number of users in a live situation
+It focuses on the core information model and basic web application structure.
+It is used in a limited live context and was developed to solve a practical documentation problem quickly.

 Conceptual Domain Model